 Orphan posts are posts without internal links pointing to them.
 To find such posts, click the Orphan posts filter, as shown below.

 You will be presented with the orphan posts on your site.
-You will observe that their incoming links is zero and denoted with an exclamation mark !.
+The incoming links to these posts are zero.
+We specify that using an exclamation mark !, as shown below.

 Once done, head to the incoming links column.
 It will show the link count (number of incoming links) pointing to each post.
 You click the link count for additional insights into the incoming links.

-When you click on the link count, you will be presented with the details of the links, as shown below.
+When you click on the link count, you will be presented with the details of the links, including the title of the posts containing the link (source post) and their anchor text.

-The links and posts tabs contains multiple options and filters that allow you to find the specific post, link, or data that you need.
-We will show you the available filter and options.
+The links and posts tabs contain multiple options and filters that allow you to find the specific posts, links, and data you need.
+We will show you the available filters and options below.

 - Search bar